 The research process

-When asked where I get all my information on the Village and Church I find that the answer is rather complex.
+When asked where I get all my information on the Village, the Church and the surrounding ares I find that the answer is rather complex.

 I use a number of sources and ALL of these are freely available on the Internet.
 As a simple answer I quote Thomas Wright and the Duchess of Cleveland.
 This avoids just saying "the Internet", while geneology websites and Wikipedia are also good sources.
 Many historic texts have been scanned (digitized) and have been uploaded.
 Some of these can be found on Google Play and The Internet Archive.